 Passport: You’ll need to bring your original passport for verification.
 It should have at least two blank pages and a validity of three months from the date you plan to come back to the US.
 Bring a copy as well.

-Photograph: You’ll need to paste one recent photograph on the Schengen Visa application form according to given specifications.
+Photograph: You’ll need to paste one recent photograph on the Schengen Visa application form according to the given specifications.

 Schengen Visa Application Form: Fill the form online and take its print out.
 Make sure the details you enter are correct.
 Take a print out of this form and paste the photograph.